sjccolombo/sjc-storage/README.md

-# sjc-json
+# sjc-storage

-Contains JSON files for the Website
+This repo contains all of the assets included in the website